What Is Hypospermia? – Causes, Symptoms & Treatment

 What are the symptoms of retrograde ejaculation?

-However, a male who presents both alterations, hypospermia and teratospermia, will have a much higher degree of infertility and the possibility of achieving a natural pregnancy will be very limited.
+However, if a man has both seminal abnormalities, hypospermia and teratospermia, then he will have a much higher degree of infertility and the chances of achieving a natural pregnancy will be very limited.

 What is the difference between hypospermia, aspermia and azoospermia?